 - Audio visual materials will be added to the ECB’s Image Bank and may be made available to other cricket organisations, sponsors and official partners (where relevant), the media (including photographers, the press and broadcasters)

 - Sponsors and commercial partners (where relevant)

 - Stakeholders in anti-corruption matters including other sports governing bodies and other sports related integrity units (where relevant)

 The legal basis for the collection and processing of your personal data is:

-- diversity monitoring: that it is necessary for us to comply with the law and/or that it is necessary for the purposes of quality of opportunity and/or that you have given your explicit consent participant and spectator welfare: that you have given your consent / explicit consent and/or that it is necessary for us to comply with the law and/or that it is necessary for our legitimate interests (and the legitimate interests of venues and others) which are to regulate the sport of cricket, to uphold the standards and safety for all involved in or watching cricket and ensure the reputation of cricket is enhanced and this does not prejudice or harm your rights and freedoms and/or that it is in your vital interests or the vital interests of another person and/or that it is necessary for the purposes of the provision of health care and/or that it relates to personal data that are manifestly made public by you and/or that it is necessary for the establishment, exercise or defence of legal claims
+Participant and spectator welfare: That you have given your consent / explicit consent and/or that it is necessary for us to comply with the law and/or that it is necessary for our legitimate interests (and the legitimate interests of venues and others) which are to regulate the sport of cricket, to uphold the standards and safety for all involved in or watching cricket and ensure the reputation of cricket is enhanced and this does not prejudice or harm your rights and freedoms and/or that it is in your vital interests or the vital interests of another person and/or that it is necessary for the purposes of the provision of health care and/or that it relates to personal data that are manifestly made public by you and/or that it is necessary for the establishment, exercise or defence of legal claims.

 Your right to withdraw consent